 Volatile chemicals in the environment (odorants) are detected by olfactory sensory neurons in the nasal cavity.
-These sensory neurons respond to odorants and send signals directly to glomeruli in the olfactory bulb, the first region of the brain that processes olfactory information.
-Each sensory neuron expresses only 1 out of >1,000 odorant receptor genes, and neurons that express the same receptor project their axons to specific glomeruli in the olfactory bulb, setting up a spatial representation of chemical information in the brain.
+These sensory neurons send signals directly to the olfactory bulb, the first region of the brain that processes olfactory information.
+Each sensory neuron expresses only 1 out of >1,000 odorant receptor genes, and neurons that express the same receptor project their axons to specific structures in the bulb called glomeruli, setting up a spatial representation of chemical information in the brain.

 Because of this organization, the olfactory system is arguably the most genetically tractable of the senses.
 The function and wiring of different neuronal populations are defined by the expression of single genes and can thus be manipulated genetically with relative ease.
 Olfaction also offers a unique view into how the brain represents sensory information, and how individual genes influence neuronal connections and behavior.
 The lab is currently working on several projects.